grammyjs/website/site/docs/plugins/session.md

 const bot = new Bot("");

-// install session middleware, and define the initial session value bot.use( session({
+// Install session middleware, and define the initial session value. bot.use( session({
     initial() {